 Robert Welch - Photographer of Ireland

-The Robert Welch photographs in Birmingham Central Library form part of the Sir Benjamin Stone Collection; acquired by Benjamin Stone between 1904 and 1906.
-Archives and Heritage Service hold more than 400 of his photos.
+The Robert Welch photographs in the Library of Birmingham form part of the Sir Benjamin Stone Collection; acquired by Benjamin Stone between 1904 and 1906.
+Archives, Heritage and Photography hold more than 400 of his photos.
 Robert Welch, born in 1859, had a photographic studio in Belfast.
 Though he never married he had many friends who spoke of his helpfulness and generosity, he was described as a 'friend to all the world'.
 He died in 1936.

 Robert Welch travelled all over Ireland taking photos of the people and their way of life; he advertised himself as an 'ethnographer'.
 As a commercial photographer, he sold copies to many different organisations.
 His photos were used as postcards, as illustrations for travel books, and to accompany scientific lectures.
 You may recognise some of the images here.
 The way of life Robert Welch recorded a hundred years ago had started to change even then, but much is still familiar - turf fires, donkeys working on the land, children by the sea.